filecoin-project/specs/zigzag-porep.md

 #### RepHash

-Merkle-tree based hash function used to generate commitments to sealed sectors, unsealed sectors, piece commitments and intermediate stepds of the Proof-of-Replication.
+`RepHash` is Merkle-tree based hash function used to generate commitments to sealed sectors, unsealed sectors, piece commitments and intermediate stepds of the Proof-of-Replication.
 The tree is a binary balanced Merkle-tree.
 The leaves of the Merkle tree are pairs of adjacent nodes.

-`RepHash` inputs must respect a valid Storage Format.
+`RepHash` inputs MUST respect a valid Storage Format.

 ```go
 type node [32]uint8